wotakumoe/wotaku/index.md

 # ようこそ !

 Welcome to Wotaku!
-Here, you'll find a diverse range of resources related to manga, anime, and light novels.
+Here, you'll find a diverse range of resources related to manga, anime, light novels, visual novels, and merch.
 I hope you'll enjoy exploring the wiki.

 ==- Duckling's Note